amcajal/gsvmind/README.md

 (Kindly consider [donate](https://donate.wikimedia.org/wiki/Ways_to_Give?rdfrom=%2F%2Ffoundation.wikimedia.org%2Fw%2Findex.php%3Ftitle%3DWays_to_Give%2Fen%26redirect%3Dno)
  to one of the best websites in the world).

-Besides its funny purpose, GSVmind is an state-of-the-art/sandbox project, where several Principles, Patters and Principles (also known as P.P.P) has been tried or exercised as a learning process.
+Besides its funny purpose, GSVmind is an state-of-the-art/sandbox project, where several Principles, Patters and Practices (also known as P.P.P) has been tried or exercised as a learning process.
 Some of them are:
 - Test Driven Development
 - Requirements Development